Knowledge Hypergraphs: Prediction Beyond Binary Relations: Experiments

 \subsection{Knowledge Graph Completion Results}

-To confirm that \oursimple{} and \ourmodel{} still work well on the more common knowledge graphs, we evaluate them on WN18 and FB15K.
+To show that \oursimple{} and \ourmodel{} work well also on the more common knowledge graphs, we evaluate them on WN18 and FB15K.
 Table~\ref{table:results-table-arity2} shows link prediction results on WN18 and FB15K.
 Baseline results are taken from the original papers except that of m-TransH, which we implement ourselves.
-Instead of tuning the parameters of \ourmodel{} to get potentially better results, we instead follow the \citet{kazemi2018simple} setup with the same grid search approach by setting $n = 2$, $l = 2$, and $s = 2$.
+Instead of tuning the parameters of \ourmodel{} to get potentially better results, we follow the \citeauthor{kazemi2018simple} (\citeyear{kazemi2018simple}) setup with the same grid search approach by setting $n = 2$, $l = 2$, and $s = 2$.
 This results in all models in Table~\ref{table:results-table-arity2} having the same number of parameters, and thus makes them directly comparable to each other.
-Note that since \oursimple{} is equivalent to SimplE for binary relations (as shown in Section~\ref{HypE}), we have excluded \oursimple{} from the table.
-The results show that on WN18 and FB15K, \ourmodel{} outperforms all baselines except SimplE, while its performance remains comparable to that of SimplE.
+Note that for knowledge graph completion (all binary relations) \oursimple{} is equivalent to SimplE, both theoretically and experimentally (as shown in Section~\ref{HypE}).
+The results show that on WN18 and FB15K, \oursimple{} and \ourmodel{} outperform all baselines.